Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/View-Direction-Node.md

 Provides access to the mesh vertex or fragment's **View Direction** vector.
 This is the vector from the vertex or fragment to the camera.
 The coordinate space of the output value can be selected with the **Space** dropdown parameter.

-**Note** - In previous versions of Shader Graph, the **View Direction** vector was not guarenteed to be normalized.
+NOTE: In previous versions of Shader Graph, the **View Direction** vector was not guarenteed to be normalized.
 As of 11.0, this vector is normalized.

 ## Ports